-DV-alert Tailored Workshops are provided up to two organisations that request training specifically for their staff (a minimum of 15 to a maximum of 22 people), and are designed for not-for-profit or community organisations that support individuals and families directly.
+DV-alert Tailored Workshops are made available to organisations where there are more than 4 enrolled students in any one of our accredited streams.
+In additional organisations that request training specifically for their staff (a minimum of 15 to a maximum of 22 people), and are designed for not-for-profit or community organisations that support individuals and families directly.

 During the two-day workshop, participants will learn how to:

 recognise the signs of domestic and family violence,

 respond to someone experiencing domestic and family violence, and

 the best practice methods that should be used to refer women and their children on to the most appropriate support service.

 To get a competent mark, you will be required to complete three assessment tasks successfully.